platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/02-containerizing-an-app.md

     session: 1
     ```

-# Submit this assignment
+# Check your exercise

-Submit the assignment using the
+Run a smoke test using the
 `cloudNativeDeveloperK8sContainerizingAnApp` gradle task from within the
-existing `assignment-submission` project directory.
+existing `smoke-tests` project directory.
 It requires you to provide the name of your container registry.

-1. Navigate to the `~/exercises/assignment-submission` directory in
+1. Navigate to the `~/exercises/smoke-tests` directory in
     terminal 2:

     ```terminal:execute
-    command: cd ~/exercises/assignment-submission
+    command: cd ~/exercises/smoke-tests
     session: 2
     ```

-1. Run the assignment submission command in terminal 2:
+1. Run the smoke-tests command in terminal 2:

     ```terminal:execute
     command: ./gradlew cloudNativeDeveloperK8sContainerizingAnApp -Prepository={{ registry_host }}/pal-tracker
     session: 2
     ```

+# Benefits of containerizing an application with buildpacks

-# Learning Outcomes
+# Tradeoffs

-Now that you have completed the lab, you should be able to:

--   Describe how to generate a runnable
-    container image for your application

--   Explain how to publish an image to a
-    Container registry

 # Resources